A fractional CTO who has shipped investor-ready SaaS in three weeks

 - Do I pay you in cash or equity?

 - Cash at the listed monthly rates.
 I do not take equity typically — it aligns incentives in ways that conflict with founder interests in most cases.
 For founders where cash is tight, I may discuss reduced cash plus small equity, but equity-only engagements are not my preference.
 Clean cash arrangement keeps the relationship professional and easy to exit.
-US LLC invoicing covers IRS/IR35 concerns for both parties.
+The B2B invoicing structure covers IRS/IR35 concerns for both parties.

 - How do I know this is working?